 By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

-Personal taste is primary matter of choosing.
+Personal taste is a primary matter of choice.

-Because one of the nifty sights of using stone is to display your own personality by its unique nature.
+One of the nifty sights of using stone is to display your own personality by its unique nature.

 First, we should understand the strengths and challenges of the various types of stone available.